bsartain/ReactReduxBlogApp/README.md

-# React/Redux Simple Blog App
+# React/Redux/React Router Simple Blog App
-This was a simple React/Redux blog project based off Stephen Griders Udemy course on React/Redux.
+This was a simple React/Redux/ReactRouter blog project based off Stephen Griders Udemy course on React/Redux.
 It uses Stephens API with a unique key added to the end of the url(See http://reduxblog.herokuapp.com/).
 I added a few things to it as it's my first attempt at using Redux with React.
 If you're interested in more see the links below to get started.